NeoRL: Efficient Exploration for Nonepisodic RL

-\paragraph{Nonepisodic RL beyond linear systems} \looseness=-1 In the case of nonlinear systems, guarantees have mostly been established for the episodic setting~\citep{mania2020active, kakade2020information, curi2020efficient, wagenmaker2023optimal, sukhija2024optimistic, treven2024ocorl}.
-Only a few works consider the nonepisodic/single-trajectory case.
-For instance,~\cite{foster2020learning, sattar2022non} study the problem of system identification of a closed-loop globally exponentially stable dynamical system from a single trajectory. \cite{lale2021model} study the nonepisodic setting for nonlinear systems with MPC.
+\paragraph{Nonepisodic RL beyond linear systems} \looseness=-1 Only a few works consider the nonepisodic/single-trajectory case.
+For instance, a line of work studies data-driven MPC approaches focusing mostly on establishing system-theoretic guarantees such as closed-loop stability and robustness~\citep{ berberich2024overviewsystemstheoreticguaranteesdatadriven}.
+From the learning side,~\cite{foster2020learning, sattar2022non} study the problem of system identification of a closed-loop globally exponentially stable dynamical system from a single trajectory. \cite{lale2021model} study the nonepisodic setting for nonlinear systems with MPC.
 Moreover, they consider finite-order or exponentially fading NARX systems that lie in the RKHS of infinitely smooth functions, which they further approximate with random Fourier features~\citep{rahimi2007random} $\vphi$ with feature size $D$.
 Further, they assume access to bounded persistently exciting inputs w.r.t.~ the feature matrix $\bm{\Phi}_t \bm{\Phi}_t^{\intercal}$.
 This assumption is generally tough to verify and common excitation strategies such as random exploration often don't perform well for nonlinear systems~\citep{sukhija2024optimistic}.
-Further, the algorithm acts greedily w.r.t.~the estimated dynamics, akin to \textsc{NeMean}, and requires the feature size $D$ to increase with the horizon $T$.
+The algorithm also operates in two stages, where in the first stage it performs pure exploration for system identification and in the second stage exploitation, i.e., acting greedily w.r.t.~the estimated dynamics, akin to \textsc{NeMean}.
+Additionally, the algorithm requires the feature size $D$ to increase with the horizon $T$.
 They give a regret bound of $\setO\left(T^{\sfrac{2}{3}}\right)$ where the regret is measured w.r.t.~to the oracle MPC with access to the true dynamics. \cite{lale2021model} also assume exponential input-to-output stability of the system to avoid blow-up during exploration.